 - Increasing conversion rates (17%) connects ML directly to sales performance.

-- Filtering assets and content (14%) and Building brand awareness (14%) show ML’s impact on marketing and digital presence.
+- Filtering assets and content (14%) and Building brand awareness (14%) show ML’s impact on marketing.

 - Other (15%) indicates a variety of niche or emerging ML applications beyond the listed categories.